-- Submit FTA New Starts and Preliminary Engineering applications. - Initiate a Final Environmental Impact Statement (FEIS). - Clarify and reach agreement on the project elements that will be reduced, deferred or eliminated to reduce project costs by the time the FEIS is published. - Undertake actions to finalize the capital and operating financial plan for the project by the time the FEIS is published. - Resolve project issues identified during and after publication of the SDEIS. - Conduct analysis with City of Portland by January 2009, to determine the optimal location of a single station to serve the RiverPlace and the South Auditorium areas. - Control Project scope and cost.
-There will be consultation with the Steering Committee prior to major discretionary scope changes such as addition or deletion of stations, park and ride lots and bridge type.
+- Submit FTA New Starts and Preliminary Engineering applications. - Initiate a Final Environmental Impact Statement (FEIS). - Clarify and reach agreement on the project elements that will be reduced, deferred or eliminated to reduce project costs by the time the FEIS is published. - Undertake actions to finalize the capital and operating financial plan for the project by the time the FEIS is published. - Resolve project issues identified during and after publication of the SDEIS. - Conduct analysis with City of Portland by January 2009, to determine the optimal location of a single station to serve the RiverPlace and the South Auditorium areas.

-A Lake Road MOS terminus would include a 275 space park and ride at Lake Road, and a 1250 space park and ride at Tacoma.
+Lake Road Minimum Operable Segment (MOS): A Lake Road MOS terminus would include a 275 space park and ride at Lake Road, and a 1250 space park and ride at Tacoma.
 The Lincoln and Harbor Stations will be consolidated into a single station.
-The New Starts application will include the Lincoln Station.
+The new starts application will include the Lincoln Station.